Permanent Magnet Motors

 - The motor has only 2 wires

-- The motor is a brushed permanent magnet type and will work with our controllers.Be aware however that some permanent magnet motors are not made for reversing but are designed to only run in one direction.
-See our page Permanent Magnet Motors and their ratings
+- If the motor wires are swapped (positive motor to negative battery) the motor runs in the other direction, the motor is a brushed permanent magnet type and will work with our controllers.Be aware however that some permanent magnet motors are not made for reversing but are designed to only run in one direction.

-- This is likely to be a series-wound motor.
+- If the motor wires are reversed, the motor runs in the same direction, this is likely to be a series-wound motor.
 Such motors are not good for speed control.
-See our FAQ sheet on series-wound motors.

 - The motor has 4 wires.

-The motor may be a series-wound or a shunt-wound motors or a compound-wound motor, See
+The motor may be a series-wound or a shunt-wound motors or a compound-wound motor.

 The nameplate on a PM motor usually quotes a voltage, a rotation speed and a current.
 But, as we have seen, the current is dependant on the mechanical loading and the rotation speed is proportional to the applied voltage and to the load.
 So what do the figures on the motor nameplate mean?

 For most people, the nameplate figures are misleading.
 To say a motor is 24v is to misunderstand it.
 A better was of understanding would be if the motor specifications were that the motor gives so many rpm. per volt, and is suitable for operating at voltages up to 36.
 As far as I know only the Lynch motor is specified like that.
 So a ’24v’ motor, rated at 3000 rpm, gives (3000/24) 125rpm per volt.
 The actual maximum voltage it can stand may well be a lot more than the nameplate says and will either be limited by centrifugal force or by the maximum rate at which the commutator can switch the current or simply because the accelerated brush wear at the higher speed may be unacceptable.

 The voltage and speed on the nameplate are simply the speed you can expect from a motor when it is running from the nameplate voltage and loaded so that it draws the rated current.